jladan/simple-markdown-server/DESIGN.md

 data-parallelism, which certainly is not my use case.
 There is no need to import all of Rayon to simply use a threadpool.
 That crate would be more useful for other projects that I have in mind.

+## Markdown

+Looting through options for markdown, the most used and best supported seems to be (pulldown-cmark)[https://crates.io/crates/pulldown-cmark].
+As an actual parser, it seems a little odd (it's a pull parser, so it reports events rather than creating an AST), but I shouldn't need, and it has a built-in html generator, so meh.